Insights on Going Independent: An Interview with GigX’s Fractional Chief Business Development Officer

 Matt: These are awesome questions, Angelo.
 So I'm a community guy.
 All of the roles that I've ever had in my career have ultimately been about creating and contributing to a community.
 If I were to think of it on that level, I would maybe call it something cheesy, like “The Power of Love.”
 Right?
 Because when I think about convening people together in community, you're finding connection points with other individuals and you're connecting on a personal human level.
 And I feel like that's in part what we're doing with GigX.
 It's what I've done in all the other roles that I've ever held, it's generating that community.
 And community is powerful when there's love there, when there's a connection and a deep sense of belonging to each other.

 Angelo: All right.
 All right.
 Huey Lewis popped into my head, as you said that, and now I can't get the song out of my head.
 What was the spark for GigX?
-Do you know what the spark was that caused the founders to say, “Hey, we're gonna put this directory together?”
+Do you know what the spark was that caused the founders to say, “Hey, we're gonna put this Network together?”

 Matt: It's an incredible story.
 Like most things, GigX emanated from a very personal experience.
 John Fox had been serving for several months as a Fractional CMO.
 He saw how dynamic it was to work as a fractional executive…saw the growing gig economy…also saw statistics like 11,000 people retiring on a daily basis, but not necessarily having the ability to fully stop working.